Equivalence and Conditional Independence in Atomic Sheaf Logic: Independent pullbacks

-We say that the independent-pullback structure has the \emph{descent property} if the converse holds: in any commuting diagram as above, if the outer kite is independent then so is the right-hand square.
+\begin{definition}[Descent property] We say that independent-pullback structure has the \emph{descent property} if, in any commuting diagram of the form~\eqref{diagram:kite} above, if the outer kite is independent then so is the right-hand square. \end{definition}

 As a first (trivial) example of independent pullbacks, in any category $\sCat{C}$ with pullbacks the collection of all commuting squares defines an independent pullback structure on $\sCat{C}$ satisfying the descent property, for which the independent pullbacks are exactly the pullbacks.
-The category $\Sur$ (which does not have pullbacks) provides a nontrivial example. \begin{example} Define a commuting square in $\Sur$
+The category $\Sur$ (which does not have pullbacks) provides a nontrivial example.